Jun 30, 2023

 Here’s how to reset TCP/IP network settings on a Windows operating system using the command line:

 - Press Windows + R keys, type cmd, and click OK.
-Alternatively, you can also open the Start Menu and search for Command Prompt.
+Alternatively, you can also open the Start Menu and search for Command Prompt, be sure to run it as administrator.

 - The Select Command Prompt window will appear.